 First, because many of us have experienced unwelcome or uninvited touch, touch we don’t like, touch that we’ve not asked for, touch that might be shocking to us, and so on.
 In consequence, our body becomes tense and vigilant, always anticipating what might happen next.
-Because of this it is -we are – unable to relax into the present moment.
+Because of this, we are unable to relax into the present moment.

 Second, we have lots of ideas lying on top of this capacity for pleasure, like a lump of concrete, hiding and repressing it.
 Ideas about what sex should be like, what we should be feeling, how we should relate and suchlike.
 All these ideas are very tied in to the wider idea of sex as performance, so we are always assessing what we’re feeling against what we imagine we should be feeling.
 Except, if you focus on what isn’t there and why it isn’t there, present focused relaxed awareness is impossible.

 And what makes all this even worse is the dominant idea of sex as arousal, going from neutral, turned off, to turned on, the body like a machine with an on/off button, rather than understanding that arousal arises out of pleasurable, present focused relaxation, connection and receptivity.

 Because of all this, we require to rediscover this capacity for pleasure.
 How?

 We rediscover our capacity for pleasure not by fixing ourselves, like you would repair a machine so it works again, but by rediscovering and expressing our innate feelingness and wholeness.
 I help you to do this in three ways: Communication, Embodiment and Expansion, and I work with you in three modes: in person, online or by telephone.